nickvidal/mailsheet/README.md

 - Close the Google API Console tab.
 - Close the Script editor.

-*Observation*: if you have trouble with the Google API Console, please make sure you are opening the correct Google Account.
+*Observation*: if you have trouble with the Google API Console, please make sure you are opening from the correct Google account.
 You may need to log off from the other account(s).

+You are now ready to send follow-up emails!
+But if you plan to send bulk email, please read the next section for the complete setup.

 ## Complete Setup